Where people and animals find refuge, restoration, and the heart of God.

 "The mission of Hearts Haven Ranch is to provide a safe haven for people, and animals, living with histories of trauma, abuse, neglect, and disabilities; offering an integrated approach to Animal Assisted Therapeutic Services and Animal Rescue work.
 Within the unique connections between the people and the animals that we serve, wounded hearts find healing, and the love of God is made known."

-Satan wants nothing more than to see God's heart dropped on the ground, trampled, rejected, and broken.
-He has been hard at work trying to make people drop God's heart since the beginning of time.
-And he is still hard at work.
-He wants to see us broken, beyond repair, unable and unworthy of carrying God's heart in our hands.
-He whispers lies of guilt, shame, hopelessness, doubt, fear, and pride into our souls.
-But the truth is, we are made able and worthy by the blood of Jesus Christ, by His Spirit alive within us, by the mercy and grace of our Father.
+But the truth of the good news is that we are made able and worthy vessels by the blood of Jesus Christ, by His Spirit alive within us, by the mercy and grace of our Father.
 All of us.
 No matter where we come from, no matter what we have been through, no matter what we have done, no matter how broken we are, no matter what lies have been spoken over us.
 No matter what.
 He offers each of us a complete and total heart transplant.
 Replacing our sinful, broken hearts with the perfect heart of Christ.
 He restores the connections between our heart and His Spirit.
-He repairs our broken vessels, piece by piece, so that we might carry His heart wherever we go and to whomever we meet.
-We become vessels that God can use to serve as aa haven for others.
-A place of safety and refuge for wounded hearts, where God's love flows freely.
+He repairs our broken vessels, piece by piece, so that we might carry His heart in everything that we do.

 Where Joy and Sorrow Meet